ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 # Introduction

+Regarding scope, gossiping in any Transparency system, such as Certificate Transparency {{?RFC6962}}, can be divided in two distinct pieces; a general gossip protocol and the specifics for the Transparency system at hand.

-- separation between general gossip protocol and specifics for different transparency systems
+A general gossip protocol defines a message format, validation rules for messages and a mechanism for plugging in different transport protocols.

-- defining the scope -- gossiping in any *T has two distinct pieces
-    - general gossip protocol
-      - message format
-      - validation
-      - transport
-    - gossip for any specific *T system
-      - which types of data
-      - with whom
-      - what data (strategy/policy)
-      - how to act on gossip (strategy/policy)
+The specifics for a Transparency system include which types of data to gossip about, with whom to gossip, what particular log data to gossip about and how to act on gossip.
+The last two, what particular data objects to send and how to deal with data objects received fall into the category of strategy or policy and should probably not be standardised.

-  - scope for this document is general gossip protocol
+The scope for this document is a general gossip protocol.

-- terminology
-  - gossip peer
+Terminology used in this document:

+peer -- Actors gossiping about log data.
+They are the endpoints in a global gossiping system, deciding what to send and how to treat gossip from other peers.

+transport -- Network programs connecting the local gossiping system to other gossiping systems on the internet.

-  - gossip service
+gossip service -- A server connecting local peers and transports.
-  - gossip transport

 # Problem